 The Chernobyl Power Plant under Russian control

 All employees of the Chernobyl Nuclear Power Plant were taken prisoner during the capture.
 36 years have passed since the Chernobyl accident, and the workers of the Chernobyl exclusion zone are once again showing heroism.
 The official Facebook feed of the Chernobyl Power Plant says that « Under ‘no-rotation’ conditions, the Chernobyl Nuclear Power Plant staff has been demonstrating high spirits and solidarity with each other, as well as huge responsibilities for their duties.
 Luckily, all of them are safe and sound.
 The plant’s systems are being operated without any faults.
 The stock of food is currently enough.
-A shift at the plant lasts for 12 hours, during which staff constantly stays on their workplaces – at the control panel, computer, piece of equipment, etc.”.
-After a week of occupation, the Chernobyl Nuclear Power Plant employees who are staying on site of the seized plant have already been working non-stop for over 144 hours.
+A shift at the plant lasts for 12 hours, during which staff constantly stays on their workplaces – at the control panel, computer, piece of equipment, etc.”

-You are welcomed to join our ONLINE Chernobyl Nuclear Power Plant tour including the mysterious Control room no. 4.
-We made it FREE OF CHARGE as a thank you for your support.
+You are welcomed to order our ONLINE Chernobyl Nuclear Power Plant tour including the mysterious Control room no. 4.
 In this 90 minute tour you will dive deep into the story of the power plant that has changed the history of mankind forever.
-Every Saturday we are streaming for you live from Kyiv.
+It’s streaming for you live from Kyiv.
 P.S.
 Russian customers are welcomed 😉